-Winter Lent, or, according to Wikipedia, the Nativity Fast „ is a period of abstinence and penance practiced by the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches, in preparation for the Nativity of Christ, (December 25).
+Winter Lent, or, according to Wikipedia, the Nativity Fast, „ is a period of abstinence and penance practiced by the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches, in preparation for the Nativity of Christ, (December 25).
 The fast is similar to the Western Advent, except that it runs for 40 days instead of four weeks.
 The fast is observed from November 15 to December 24, inclusively.“

-Divine Liturgy is explained here ... „In Eastern traditions, especially that of the Eastern Orthodox Churches, the Divine Liturgy is seen as transcending time....
-All believers are believed to be united in worship in the Kingdom of God along with departed Saints and the celestial Angels..“
+Divine Liturgy is explained here ... „In Eastern traditions, especially that of the Eastern Orthodox Churches, the Divine Liturgy is seen as transcending time.
+All believers are believed to be united in worship in the Kingdom of God along with departed Saints and the celestial Angels...“

 „The Winter Solstice has historically been the time of birth for all of Earth's great teachers.
-For humanity, the birth of the light signifies the First Initation or first stirrings of the Soul from matter (see article on First Initation).
-Because it is the time of new light for the planet, World Teachers choose this particular season to incarnate (come into matter) because they always bring with them a new teaching.
+For humanity, the birth of the light signifies the First Initiation or first stirrings of the Soul from matter (see article on First Initiation).
+Because it is the time of new light for the planet, World Teachers choose this particular season to incarnate (come into matter) because they always bring new teaching.
 This teaching provides us with a new state of illumination (light).
 Winter Solstice occurs on December 21, when the planetary keynote changes from Sagittarius to Capricorn.
 At the time of the Winter Solstice, the light currents submerged within the core of the Earth reverse and change course, just like the Sun, which is reversing its southward course and turning northward.
 A reverse movement of any planetary body creates a powerful force until the new motion or path stabilizes.
 Therefore, from December 21 to midnight on the morning of December 25th, there is a powerful force field of light and radiation enveloping the Earth.
 This is the purpose of the Catholic Midnight Mass.
 It "heralds" the new light, which the angels on high sang.
 May we too "see" the light.“

 The emphasis is also placed on spiritual fasting, avoiding „anger, greed and covetousness“.